 I wasn't sure if aftermath was the correct verbage so, I looked it up and decided that the second definition was more in line with what I am feeling.
 Growth, "new grass growing" resonated with me.
 It wasn't that my lawn needed to be mowed (it did) but more a feeling of newness.
 This has only been my second ISTE conference, and it was more than challenging, to say the least.
 It was also exhilarating in all respects.
 Whether it was a formal keynote, a quick quip on an elevator, or some in-depth conversation with a newly made friend, ISTE offers a myriad of learning opportunities EVERYWHERE you go.

-The crowd of educators have all fled Atlanta (14.000 attendees – so I was told); now is the time to write.
+The crowd of educators has all fled Atlanta (14.000 attendees - so I was told); now is the time to write.
 ISTE 2014 is still fresh in your mind, yet I have been able to process my experience.

 the consequences or aftereffects of a significant unpleasant event."food prices soared in the aftermath of the drought"

 FARMINGnew grass growing after mowing or harvest.

 The Aftermath of ISTE 2014 consisted of plenty of downers, such as major delays in major airports.
 However, I want to focus on the positives and give a shout out to all the friends I reconnected with and all the new friends I made, as well as reach out to some acquaintances.

 BrainPOP - my first stop for an interactive session supporting the Spot Thought addition to your suite of Games.
 Wonderful to meet you in person, Allisyn Levy.

 Melissa & Meghan Davis from GoEnnounce - two very cool sisters who had a major brainstorm of an idea and brought it to fruition.
 Their service connects students to family and friends.
 It is the place for students to 'ennounce' their educational achievements, share school work, extracurricular photos, and more., live for the first time.